Country of origin: Italy

-The cylindrical cheese is made from cow's milk with a small addition of a mixture of sheep and/or goat's milk.
-To guarantee the authenticity of the product, it is essential that the milk utilized come from communes protected by PDO designation.
-The aging takes two to five months to get the characteristic traditional flavour.
+The cylindrical-shaped cheese is made from cow's milk with a small addition of sheep and/or goat's milk.
+The milk utilized must come from communes protected by PDO designation to guarantee the product's authenticity.
+The ageing takes two to five months to get the characteristic traditional flavour.